geeky01adarsh/geeky01adarsh/README.md

 - I was GFG IIST Chapter Innovation Head and contributed towards organizing events like DSA Marathon.
 - Mentored around 50 students to get started with coding.
 - I served CodeChef IIST as a Competitive Programmer.
+- I was Technical Content Writer at GeeksforGeeks.

 </br></br></br></br>